 Best Cheap Commercial Van Insurance: Bottom Line

-NEXT Insurance leads on price at $2,505 annually for single-van operators.
-The Hartford charges $2,705 but includes 24/7 dedicated claims support and same-day policy changes.
-Nationwide sits at $2,779 and covers tools and equipment up to $50,000 without depreciation.
-Compare at least three insurers and raise your deductible to $1,000 or higher to save $400 to $800 yearly.
+NEXT has the lowest price at $2,505 annually for single-van operators.
+The Hartford costs $2,705 but includes 24/7 claims support and same-day policy changes.
+Nationwide costs $2,779 and covers tools and equipment up to $50,000 with no depreciation.
+Get quotes from at least three insurers.
+Raise your deductible to $1,000 or higher to save $400 to $800 yearly.

 Cheap Commercial Van Insurance: FAQ